shardus/website-docs.shardus.com/pages/docs/examples/coin-app-template.md

 <Callout emoji="💡" type="default">

 In more advanced applications, we will use multiple different account types.
 Shardus treats all data in the form of accounts, but these accounts can contain whatever data you want.
 Imagine a social networking application where you can write comments and posts.
-These types of data would exist on the network in the form of accounts, each with their own account id's, hashes, and timestamps. `getRelevantData` will be responsible for creating different accounts based on different transaction types.
+These types of data would exist on the network in the form of accounts, each with their own account IDs, hashes, and timestamps. `getRelevantData` will be responsible for creating different accounts based on different transaction types.

 </Callout>

 #### getAccountData

-The `getAccountData` function is used by shardus to fetch a range of account data from our application's database.
+The [getAccountData](../api/interface/setup/getAccountData) function is used by Shardus to fetch a range of account data from our application's database.
 It provides three arguments.
-- `accountIdStart` - The minimum account id from the range of accounts to fetch
+- `accountIdStart` - The minimum account ID from the range of accounts to fetch
-- `accountIdEnd` - The maximum account id from the range of accounts to fetch
+- `accountIdEnd` - The maximum account ID from the range of accounts to fetch
-- `maxRecords` - The maximum number of accounts to fetch from database
+- `maxRecords` - The maximum number of accounts to fetch from the database

-To implement this, loop through all the accounts in our database and add them to a list of results starting from accounts with id greater than `accountStart` up to accounts with id less than `accountEnd`.
-Wrap each account by using `createWrappedResponse` before adding it to the list of results.
+To implement this, loop through all the accounts in our database and add them to a list of results if their ID is between `accountIdStart` and `accountIdEnd`.
+Wrap each account by using [createWrappedResponse()](./api/interface/createWrappedResponse) before adding it to the list of results.

 ```js
   getAccountData(accountIdStart, accountIdEnd, maxRecords) {